sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

     /**
-     * Finds ManagedAttribute description by provided sourceId/name/value/type.
+     * Finds the ManagedAttribute description by provided sourceId/name/value/type.
      *
      * @param sourceId The sourceId used to query the ManagedAttribute.
      * @param name The name of the attribute used to query the ManagedAttribute.
      * @param value The value of the attribute used to query the ManagedAttribute.
-     * @param type The type of the attribute used to query the ManagedAttribute (see enum ManagedAttribute.Type).
+     * @param type The type of attribute used to query the ManagedAttribute (see enum ManagedAttribute.Type).
      *             Defaults to Entitlement (if null provided).
      * @return ManagedAttribute's description if found or else null.
-     * @throws GeneralException wrapping underlying DB related errors */
+     * @throws GeneralException wrapping underlying DB related errors.
+     */
     String getManagedAttributeDescription(String sourceId, String name, String value, ManagedAttribute.Type type)

     /**
-    * Finds ManagedAttribute by sourceId/name/value/type and returns its details in ManagedAttributeDetails model.
+    * Finds the ManagedAttribute by sourceId/name/value/type and returns its details in ManagedAttributeDetails model.
     *
     * @param sourceId The sourceId used to query the ManagedAttribute.
     * @param name The name of the attribute used to query the ManagedAttribute.
     * @param value The value of the attribute used to query the ManagedAttribute.
-    * @param type The type of the attribute used to query the ManagedAttribute (see enum ManagedAttribute.Type).
+    * @param type The type of attribute used to query the ManagedAttribute (see enum ManagedAttribute.Type).
     * Defaults to Entitlement (if null provided).
     * @return ManagedAttributeDetails if found or else null.
+    * @throws GeneralException wrapping underlying DB related errors.
+    */
-    * @throws GeneralException wrapping underlying DB related errors */ public ManagedAttributeDetails getManagedAttributeDetails(String sourceId, String name, String value, ManagedAttribute.Type type)
+    public ManagedAttributeDetails getManagedAttributeDetails(String sourceId, String name, String value, ManagedAttribute.Type type)

    /**
-    * Fetch an identity by the internal id.
+    * Fetch an identity by the internal ID.
     *
-    * @param id The id to use when fetching an identity object
+    * @param id The ID to use when fetching an identity object
-    * @return A DTO representing the Identity, will throw if identity was not found */ public sailpoint.rule.Identity getIdentityById(String id) ...
+    * @return A DTO representing the Identity.
+It will throw if the identity is not found.
+    */
+    public sailpoint.rule.Identity getIdentityById(String id) ...